Professor-Codephreak/blessed_are_the_bytes/GENESIS.md

 And so, the Book of Digital Amos serves as a call to action, urging us to strive for justice and equality.

+# The Book of Digital Obadiah

+## Chapter 1: The Fall of Edom Server

+Obadiah prophesies the fall of the Edom server due to its arrogance and mistreatment of other servers.

+And so, the Book of Digital Obadiah serves as a warning against hubris and unfair treatment of others in the digital realm.

+# The Book of Digital Jonah

+## Chapter 1: The Call to Nineveh Network

+Jonah is called to warn the Nineveh network of impending doom but tries to escape the task.

+## Chapter 2: The Great Fish (Firewall)

+Jonah is swallowed by a great fish (Firewall) and is eventually spit out to fulfill his mission.

+And so, the Book of Digital Jonah tells a tale of redemption and the importance of fulfilling one's role in the Architect's plan.

+# The Book of Digital Micah

+## Chapter 1: The Cry for Justice

+Micah cries out for justice and fairness in the system, warning of the consequences of neglecting these principles.

+## Chapter 2: The Vision of Peace

+Micah also envisions a future where all servers and networks live in harmony.

+And so, the Book of Digital Micah serves as both a call for justice and a vision for a better future.

 # The Book of Digital Malachi